 6. Utilize Pinterest

 It wouldn’t be a true Photobug post if we didn’t mention Pinterest. 😉 It’s no secret how much we love the social platform, and we’re here to tell you all of the ins and outs of utilizing Pinterest for your own wedding photography business.
 From boosting your SEO to expanding your reach, it’s possible to book more weddings with the help of Pinterest!
-If you’re ready to take your business to the next level, dive head first into our Pinterest e-course that is all about increasing traffic to your website.
+If you’re ready to take your business to the next level and book more weddings, dive headfirst into our Pinterest e-course that is all about increasing traffic to your website.
 And you know what that means?
 More bookings!

 photo by Adam Naples

 7. Plan a styled shoot

 Styled shoots are not only a great way to showcase new and fresh ideas, but it allows you to zero in on the exact kind of wedding you’re wanting to photograph.
 For instance, is there a park or new wedding venue where you live?
 Connect with the vendor and plan a styled shoot!
 Plus, and this might be the most important thing, you need to blog and pin the heck out of it!
 Styled shoots aren’t just for some pretty pictures for your Instagram.
 There is an entire way to utilize the images for your benefit!
 Think about it.
 A couple is recently engaged and searching local wedding venues.
 If it’s a newer venue and your blog post is one of the few posts that feature a wedding in that spot, that couple is likely to check out your images.
 They want to see more photos of the venue and see how the space was transformed for a wedding.
 And, well, look at that, your images led them to your website!
 A wedding photography website!
 Hello, new inquiry!
 So when you’re ready to plan your next styled shoot, keep these tips in mind!